-After less than a year in office, Donald Trump has done more to restore America’s relationship with Israel than in the 8 years of the previous administration.
+Donald Trump has done more to restore America’s relationship with Israel than in previous administrations.
 These days, supporting Israel is a dangerous proposition for anybody from governments to institutions, to organizations all the way down to individuals.
 Over the last few decades, Israel has become a pariah state in the Middle East and much of the rest of the world.
 Supporting the Jewish State is often seen as racist or colonizing.

 Lasting peace between Israelis and Palestinians appears as the Holy Grail of global diplomacy.
 There hasn’t been a US President since the rebirth of modern Israel in May of 1948 that hasn’t endeavored to bring peace between Israelis and Arabs in the volatile Middle East.
 They all tried different methods, and they all pretty much failed, even if some degree of success was attained, like the Peace Treaty between Egypt and Israel under Jimmy Carter.

 Donald Trump is probably the most controversial and the most vocal President in the history of the United States.
 We are even seeing more polarization in America than what we experienced under the Obama administration.
 Yet in spite of all this, Mr. Trump remains a strong supporter of Israel in many ways, while still seeking to remain an influence on a Middle East peace process, if at all possible.
 Amazingly, over 75% of US Jews did not vote for nor support Mr. Trump.
 Here are a few of Mr. Trump’s recent moves related to Israel:

 - In May 2017, within months of his inauguration, President Trump visited Israel, making him the first sitting US President coming to the Old City and the Western Wall.